-Next up on our list of the best red wines under $20 is a blend of Syrah, Merlot, Cabernet Franc, Viognier, and Malbec from Horse Heaven Hills, Washington.
-Smooth, lush, velvety, balanced and delightful, rich dark fruit and nice touches of spice and chocolate lead into the dry, lingering, chocolate soaked fruit finish.
-This one might just be my new favorite red blend under $10.
+Next up on our list of the best red wines under $20 is a blend of Merlot, Syrah, Viognier and Cabernet Franc from Horse Heaven Hills, Washington.
+Smooth, lush, velvety, balanced and delightful this one might just be my favorite red blend under $10.

 The surprise find of our tour of Argentina earlier this year, this 100% Pinot Noir from way down in Patagonia absolutely blew us away.
 A soft, smooth, fresh, wonderfully tasty wine with the perfect amount of earthiness and oak.